Sanglorian/orcus/Orcus Rulebook - current.md

 Add the higher of your Strength modifier and your Constitution modifier to your Fortitude defense.

 #### Lifting and Carrying

 Your Strength score determines the amount of weight you can bear.
 The following terms define what you can lift or carry.

-***Carrying Capacity:*** Your carrying capacity is your Strength score multiplied by 10.
-This is the weight (in pounds) that you can carry, which is high enough that most characters don't usually have to worry about it.
+***Medium Load:*** Your medium load is your Strength score multiplied by 10.
+This is the weight (in pounds) that you can lift or carry without suffering a penalty, which is high enough that most characters don't usually have to worry about it.

-***Lift:*** You can push, drag, or lift a weight in pounds up to twice your carrying capacity.
+***Heavy Load:*** You can lift or carry a weight in pounds up to twice your carrying capacity.
 While lifting weight in excess of your carrying capacity, you get the slowed condition.

-***Push or Drag:*** You can push a weight in pounds up to five times your carrying capacity.
+***Push or Drag:*** You can push or drag a weight in pounds up to five times your carrying capacity.
 While pushing or dragging weight in excess of your carrying capacity, you get the slowed condition.

 ### Constitution